changingo/fer-tarot/plugins/bookingpress-appointment-booking/readme.txt

 13. BookingPress - General Settings

 == Changelog ==

+= 1.1.1 =
+* New: Added an option to set start time for timeslot grouping
+* Other minor bug fixes

 = 1.1 =
 * Added new functionality to import/export data from one website to another